seyf97/flask-mongodb/README.md

 Basic REST API which uses flask and mongodb under the hood

 TODO:
+- [ ] Add routes for creating and deleting posts
-- [ ] Change users with south park characters
+- [ ] Add pagination for viewing posts
-- [ ] Add a superpower to each character
+- [ ] Add comments for posts
-- [ ] Endpoint for fetching random character
+- [ ] Add optional image url for user profiles